Target image management

 - US-Silicon Valley

-Method 1: Manage target images in the EasyAR developer center
+Method 1: Managing target images in the EasyAR Developer Portal

 Suitable for small-scale testing or quick manual uploads.
-Follow these steps:
+Steps:

-- Log in to the EasyAR developer center and navigate to Cloud recognition management.
+- Log in to the EasyAR Developer Portal and go to Cloud Recognition Management.

 - Select the target region.
-If you haven't created an image library yet, create a new one and enable cloud recognition.
+If no image library has been created, create and activate a cloud recognition image library first.

-- Click Manage in the image library list to enter the target image maintenance interface for uploading, modifying, or deleting.
+- Click Manage in the image library list to enter the target image maintenance interface for upload, modification, or deletion.

-Method 2: Use rest api for automated management
+Method 2: Using rest api for automated management

-For applications that need to process a large number of target graphs, it is recommended to use the Web Service REST API to implement automated processes in your application or management backend.
+For applications requiring handling large volumes of target images, using Web Service REST API is recommended to enable automated workflows in your application or management backend.

 Preparation checklist

-The following is the preparation checklist.
-Before you start managing the target images, you need to prepare a new cloud recognition database instance (Cloud Database)
+Below is the preparation checklist.
+Before managing target images, you need to prepare a new cloud recognition database instance (Cloud Database)

 - CRS AppId